ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 advantages, both in allowing explicit testing of the arguments and in allowing the easy creation of module objects for testing.

-The same restructuring technique can be valuable for testing other specific bits of functionality, for example the part of the module which queries the object the module configures.
+The same restructuring technique can be valuable for testing other functionality, such as the part of the module which queries the object that the module configures.

 Traps for maintaining Python 2 compatibility
 ============================================

-If you use the ``mock`` library from the Python 2.6 standard library, a number of the assert functions are missing but will return as if successful (since mock functions always seem to be successful).
-This means that test cases should take great care *not* use functions marked as _new_ in the python 3 documentation since the tests will likely always succeed even if the code is broken when run on older python versions.
+If you use the ``mock`` library from the Python 2.6 standard library, a number of the assert functions are missing but will return as if successful.
+This means that test cases should take great care *not* use functions marked as _new_ in the Python 3 documentation, since the tests will likely always succeed even if the code is broken when run on older versions of Python.

-A helpful development approach to this should be to ensure that all of the tests have been run under 2.6 and each assertion in the test cases has been checked to work by breaking the code in Ansible to trigger that failure.
+A helpful development approach to this should be to ensure that all of the tests have been run under Python 2.6 and that each assertion in the test cases has been checked to work by breaking the code in Ansible to trigger that failure.

 .. seealso::